tcpiplab/Web-App-Hacking-Notes/xss-game-notes.md

 # Notes on Google's [XSS Game][1] Web App

 ## Level 1
-Level 1 can be exploited by injecting XSS code into either the form field or the URL.
+Level 1 is vulnerable to a Reflected XSS attack.
+It can be exploited by injecting XSS code into either the form field or the URL.
 Both of these examples work if you paste them into the form field and press the Search button:

 ```html
 <img src=x onerror="alert('xss')">